tc39/proposal-intl-messageformat/README.md

 The MF2 specification is still being developed by the working group.
 The API below is based upon one proposal under consideration, but should not be considered representative of a consensus among the working group.
-In particular, the API shape of `MessageFormatOptions`, `Message`, `Scope` and `ResolvedOptions` will depend upon the data model chosen by the working group.
+In particular, the API shapes of `MessageFormatOptions`, `Message`, and `ResolvedOptions` will depend upon the data model chosen by the working group.

 The interface provided by `Message` will be defined by the MF2 data model developed by the MF2 working group.
-It contains localized text for a particular locale.
+It contains a parsed representation of localized text for a particular locale.

 ```ts
 interface Message {}